Stefan's Electric R/C Web Site

 On June 16, 1996, this plane crashed.
 I was doing some aerial photography with it, and it suddenly went haywire.
 It went into a spiral dive and hit a cottage roof (no damage was done to the cottage).
 Analysis of the wreckage suggests that the crash was caused by corrosion in the negative lead between the receiver and battery (the same crud you get on the negative terminal of your car battery).

-On the flight prior to the ill-fated one, I successfully took some aerial photos from the plane, using a Kodak Disc camera, which used a film disc that could should 15 frames.
+On the flight prior to the ill-fated one, I successfully took some aerial photos from the plane, using a Kodak Disc camera, which used a film disc that could shoot 15 frames.
 Here are a couple of the photos:

 There are more R/C aerial photos in these articles: Summer Aerial Photos of My Farm, Winter Aerial Photos of My Farm, and A Collection of Aerial Photographs.